tinagrit/munotes/README.md

 5. [Credits](#credits)
 ___
 ### Note sharing
-There are 2 main ways notes are being shared on this website.
+There are 2 main ways of presenting notes on this website.

-1. **Web** - notes can be directly downloaded, ususally in PDF.
-The UI is a custom-made file manager.
+1. **Web** - notes are directly shown as files, usually PDF, through a custom-made file manager.
 2. **Obsidian** - notes are shown online using the plugin [Webpage HTML Export](https://github.com/KosmosisDire/obsidian-webpage-export) via the note-taking app [Obsidian](https://obsidian.md).
 ___
 ### Course manager